 Weekly Bible Studies

 In these small groups we meet to study the Bible together, pray, discuss tough questions, and become friends!
 We encourage you to find ONE group that fits your schedule well and stick with it!!
-All groups will meet at Testudo in the lobby of Stamp before heading to your room: Sundays 7PM-8PM (Freshmen only!) // Mondays 12PM-1PM // Tuesdays 12:30-1:45 // Thursdays 2PM-3PM.
-For questions or to connect with the small gorup leader, shoot us an email at firstname.lastname@example.org
+Sundays 7:30PM-8:30PM (Freshmen only!) in LaPlata // Mondays 12PM-1PM in Stamp, Charles Carroll B // Tuesdays 12:30-1:45 in Stamp, Baltimore Room // Thursdays 2PM-3PM in Stamp, Edgar Allan Poe Room.
+For questions or to connect with the small group leader, shoot us an email at firstname.lastname@example.org

 Each semester we do a variety of service projects to help out our local churches and community.
 For details, shoot us an email at email@example.com